Data highlight

 Why we care

-While it is important for most everyone to go to the dentist at least twice a year, access to dental services are especially essential for women.
-Dental issues can sometimes arise from otherwise benign hormone changes in the body during menstrual cycles, pregnancy, and menopause [2].
+While it is important for most everyone to go to the dentist at least twice a year, access to dental services is especially essential for women.
+Dental issues can sometimes arise from benign hormone changes in the body during menstrual cycles, pregnancy, and menopause.

-While dental hygiene might seem like a lower priority when considering other health-related needs, gum disease is strongly correlated with heart disease and diabetes, and excessive tooth loss is connected to coronary artery disease [2].
-These issues are exacerbated during pregnancy when women are more likely to experience gum disease [3].
+While dental hygiene might seem like a lower priority when considering other health-related needs, gum disease is strongly correlated with heart disease and diabetes, and excessive tooth loss is connected to coronary artery disease.
+These correlations are especially important in Oklahoma where 12.8% of the adult population has diabetes and 1 in 4 deaths is related to heart disease.
+These issues are exacerbated during pregnancy when women are more likely to experience gum disease.

-Neglected dental care can negatively affect a person economically.
-Poor dental hygiene and tooth loss can affect a person’s appearance, ultimately impacting hiring and job promotion.
+Neglected dental care can have a negative economic impact as poor dental hygiene and tooth loss can affect a person’s appearance, ultimately impacting hiring and job promotion.

-SoonerCare provides coverage for dental needs, including during the expanded postpartum coverage period, but Oklahomans can still find it difficult to find a dental provider that accepts the coverage.
-SoonerCare also expanded the services covered in recent years [4][5].
+SoonerCare provides coverage for dental needs (including during the expanded postpartum coverage period) however, Oklahomans can still find it difficult to find a dental provider that accepts the coverage.

 What we can do: